napari/napari/docs/guides/contexts_expressions.md

 Now that we've seen how expression names are declared, let's discuss the "context" in which these expressions are evaluated.

 As mentioned, a context is ultimately just a mapping between variable names and their values.
-(When evaluating a napari expression with `Expr.eval`, you can indeed just pass a `dict`. )
+(When evaluating a napari expression with `Expr.eval`, you can indeed just pass a `dict` as that mapping.)

 Important objects in napari, such as the `Viewer` and the `LayerList` will be associated with a `Context` object that tracks the value of various context keys.
 It is the job of these various objects (i.e. the `Viewer` and the `LayerList`) to update the values in their Contexts when they change.
 Continuing with the example above, if the user clicks on a 4-dimensional layer, the layerlist would set the context key `active_layer_ndim` to `4`.  (napari would then be able to enable/disable various commands & menus that required on a specific number of dimensions in the active layer)